-This Easy Braised Brisket is marinated in a flavorful Cajun dry rub and cooked low and slow until fork tender then basted with its delicious pan juices.
+This Easy Dutch Oven Braised Brisket melts in your mouth and is simply delicious.
+It's marinated in a bold Cajun dry rub then cooked low and slow until fork tender.
+Then, it's basted in its rich, flavorful pan juices for an unforgettable dish.

-Add grape-seed oil to dutch oven and when oil is hot sear both sides.
-Then, place in the oven with the fat cap up, add braising liquid, and cover with a tight fitting oven-safe lid.
-Place in the oven to cook low and slow.
+- Heat grape-seed oil in a Dutch oven and sear the brisket on both sides until golden brown.
+Place the brisket in the Dutch oven with the fat cap facing up, add the braising liquid, and cover with a tight-fitting, oven-safe lid.
+Cook low and slow in the oven until tender and packed with flavor

-When done, remove the lid and baste with pan juices several times.
+- Remove the lid and baste the brisket with pan juices several times.

-- If you do not have a tight fitting lid, cover the dutch oven or heavy bottom skillet securely with aluminum foil and use more than one sheet of foil to ensure that moisture doesn't seep out
+- If you do not have a tight-fitting lid, cover the Dutch oven or heavy bottom skillet securely with aluminum foil and use more than one sheet of foil to ensure the moisture doesn't seep out.

 FAQs

-You can definitely make it the day before in fact it's even better the next day as the flavor has had time to develop and really come together.
+You can definitely make it the day before in fact it's even better the next day as the flavors have had time to develop and really come together.

-Gently place one hand on top of the brisket and using your other hand, begin slicing the brisket against the grain into ¼ inch slices using a chef's knife.
-When cutting or slicing brisket, it's important to cut against the grain as this will allow for a good mouth feel and tenderness.
+Gently place one hand on top of the brisket and using your other hand, begin slicing the brisket against the grain into ¼-inch slices using a chef's knife.
+It's important to cut against the grain for the most tender meat.
 Otherwise, you'll be left with stringy tough slices if not cut properly.

-Leftover brisket can be used to make Hearty chili, BBQ sandwiches with all the fixings, beef brisket tacos, burritos, brisket bowls, quesadillas, ragu, enchiladas, and baked beans.
+Leftover brisket can be used to make Hearty chili, BBQ sandwiches with all the fixings, beef brisket tacos, burritos, brisket bowls, quesadillas, ragu, and enchiladas.

 Storing and Freezing

-Storing: When storing leftover brisket, place it in a ziploc bag or in an airtight container and store in the fridge for up to 3 days.
+To store leftover brisket, transfer it to a ziploc bag or an airtight container with a tight-fitting lid and refrigerate for up to 3 days.

-When it's time to serve, cut it against the grain if you haven't already done so, and place the slices in a pyrex dish or on a baking sheet and cover with aluminum foil then place in a 375 degree preheated oven until warm.
+When ready to serve, slice the brisket against the grain if you haven’t already, then arrange the slices in a baking dish or on a baking sheet.
+Cover with aluminum foil and reheat in a preheated 375°F oven until warmed through.

-Freezing: Braised brisket freezes really well.
-Place the brisket in a freezer safe ziploc bag or airtight container and store in the freezer for up to 3 months.
+Braised brisket freezes really well.
+Place the brisket in a freezer-safe ziploc bag or airtight container and store it in the freezer for up to 3 months.

 📖 Recipe